We help asylum seekers and all immigrants find a job in Munich

 Intercultural Communications Workshop

-Advanced Programming Workshop
+Advanced Programming Workshops

 Mentoring programs at Plant-a-Talent

-- lower cultural and linguistic barriers;
+- Lower cultural and linguistic barriers

-- learn German faster and better;
+- Learn German faster and attain proficiency

-- make new acquaintances and friendships.
+- Make and develop new friendships.